tldrcode/tldrcode.com/_languages/python.markdown

 Structures:
   -Type: if
   Description: Executes code if the following statement is true.
-  Syntax: if statement: code
+  Syntax: "if statement: code"
-  Example: if x>5: code
+  Example: "if x>5: code"
   Example_Description: The code will only execute if x is greater than 5.

   -Type: if else